 ‘I didn’t just feel privileged and lucky to be interning at a world-class organisation, I also felt proud.
 So if you’re reading this and have the opportunity to undertake an internship at the Museum, do it.
 You won’t regret it.’

 Learn how we care for our collections, and assist our scientists with real collections-based work.

-This is your chance to go from visitor to active volunteer by supporting collection-based Museum projects alongside world-leading experts.
+This is your chance to go from visitor to active volunteer by supporting collections-based Museum projects alongside world-leading scientists.

 Build your skills through a career-focused placement in our media, marketing or archive departments.
 Internships are an intensive experience with a clear developmental journey.

 You need to be aged 18 or over and have a desire to boost your career and develop skills and knowledge through first-hand experience.
 Internships usually run for between one and three months, part or full time.

 - Internships typically arise seasonally but vacancies are not guaranteed.
 Check the Museum careers page for the latest opportunities.